Pilea

 Several species are grown as houseplants, varying widely in appearance.
 Some are trailing with lots of tiny rounded leaves, others bushy with pointed leaves, some are splashed with silver or purple, and either textured or smooth.
 The most widely grown has distinctive coin-shaped leaves, hence its common name of Chinese money plant.

-Pileas thrive in bright but indirect light, and free-draining compost.
-Keep them warm, away from chilly draughts, and water them whenever the compost starts to dry out.
+Pileas thrive in bright but indirect light, and free-draining peat-free houseplant compost.
+Keep them warm, away from chilly draughts, and water them when the top 2cm (1in) of compost starts to dry out.

 Dislikes